Accessible UI Patterns

 Time & Location

-This full-day workshop will be hosted at (link: locations text: Fort Mason) and will take place before the two days of Smashing Conference.
+This full-day workshop will be hosted at Fort Mason and will take place before the two days of Smashing Conference.
 The workshop will be running from 9:30am to 5:30pm on Monday, April 15th.

 Schedule for Monday, April 15th

 9:30 AM – Introduction & Kick-off

 3:30 PM – Coffee Break